suhaibbinyounis/llm-web-agent/README.md

 ```

 #### 2. Instruction Files (Script-Based)
-Execute a pre-defined list of instructions from a text file.
+Execute a pre-defined list of instructions from a text file, line by line.

 ```bash
 # Execute a script file